zextras/tech-doc/source/common/carbonio/usage.rst

 Chats
 =====

-The |team| module, which includes also basic videoconferencing functionalities, will soon be available.
+The |team| module, which includes also videoconferencing functionalities, will soon be available.

 .. _files-mod: